-From~\eqref{Update function of GNN}, the aggregation and combination processes have the following characteristics: \begin{itemize} \item[1)] In the aggregation term, the neighboring hidden representations $\mathbf{d}_{i}^{(l)}(\mathbf{s})$, $\forall i\neq k$, are aggregated using a shared trainable matrix $\mathbf{W}^{(l)}$, without additional weights to differentiate their contributions.
+In~\eqref{Update function of GNN}, the aggregation and combination processes have the following characteristics. \begin{itemize} \item[1)] In the aggregation term, the neighboring hidden representations $\mathbf{d}_{i}^{(l)}(\mathbf{s})$, $\forall i\neq k$, are aggregated using a shared trainable matrix $\mathbf{W}^{(l)}$ that cannot differentiate the contributions of different neighbors.

-\item[2)] In the combination term, $\mathbf{d}_{k}^{(l)}(\mathbf{s})$ is combined with the aggregated information through $\mathbf{S}^{(l)}$.
+\item[2)] In the combination term, ${\mathbf{d}}_{k}^{(l)}(\mathbf{s})$ is combined with the aggregated information through $\mathbf{S}^{(l)}$.

 \item[3)] The update of $\mathbf{d}_{k}^{(l+1)}(\mathbf{s})$ uses only the information at point $\mathbf{s}$ from layer $l$. \end{itemize}